 - Create custom URLs to segment by the different sources.
 Use the URL builder to create specific URLs to use for each of your different campaigns.
 For example, you could create unique URLs for your newsletter, social media postings, etc.

-- Instead of placing your main URL (e.g. example.com) in your newsletter or Google+ Page, use the custom URL created for that specific source.
+- Instead of placing your main URL (e.g. example.com) in your newsletter, use the custom URL created for that specific source.
 This will allow you to have much better reporting on these specific campaigns.
 You can then cross reference your analytics data with your AdSense data from the URL channels on those unique campaign URLs, and then see how the respective sources are performing.

 Using Advanced Segments in Google Analytics, you can look at the types of users coming to your site and how they're affecting your AdSense ad performance by linking your AdSense account to Analytics.
 If you find that one of your traffic sources is sending you a lot of traffic but it's not quite your desired user base, then you can make appropriate changes.